sympy/scipy-2016-tutorial/source/introduction.rst

     ⌡

-By default :func:`pprint` tries to figure out the best of Unicode and ASCII art for generating output.
+By default :func:`pprint` tries to figure out the best of Unicode and ASCII-art for generating output.
 If Unicode is supported, then this will be the default.
 Otherwise it falls back to ASCII art.
-User can select desired character set by setting ``use_unicode`` option in :func:`pprint`.
+User can select the desired character set by setting ``use_unicode`` option in :func:`pprint`.

 Python printing